ezell38/Hello_CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
-Description goes here

 The assignment was to make the light flash back and forth between two colors.
 I used the while true function and dot fill to tell the metro board the color that correlates with the distance.

-Here's how you make code look like code:

 ```python
 import board